thechrisoshow/Make-your-old-projects-fun-again-/one/01_slide.md

 !SLIDE bullets incremental
 # This enthusiasm should infect our work
-* And it does, until Entropy strikes
+* And it does, at least to start with
+* Projects have entropy
-* Lets make it fun again
-* For both our sanity and productivity
+* Lets make it fun again - for both our sanity and productivity

+!SLIDE bullets incremental
+# We learn lots of new tricks
+* But we typically wait for a new project to try them out
+* Greenfield projects happen infrequently

+!SLIDE bullets incremental
+# How can we apply all the cool new things we learn to legacy projects?

 !SLIDE
 # One teams war story #